What is the Residential State Supplement Program (RSS)?

-The Residential State Supplement (RSS) Program provides financial assistance to adults with low incomes who have a disability and/or are over age 60, but who do not require long term care at a nursing home.
-Enrolled consumers use RSS, which supplements their income, to pay monthly allowable fees (or “rent”) for accommodations, supervision, and personal care services at eligible community residences.
-The program’s goal is to prevent unnecessary institutionalization and help individuals live in community settings.
+RSS is Ohio’s Optional State Supplementation program which provides financial assistance to adults who have increased needs due to a disability that is not severe enough to require long term care in an institution, such as a nursing home or hospital.
+Individuals use RSS, which supplements their income, to pay the monthly allowable fee (or “rent”) for accommodations, supervision, and personal care services at eligible living arrangements in the community.

 Eligible applicants should be:

 OhioMHAS administers the RSS Program and reviews all new applications.
 Once the application has been reviewed and the Level of Care determination completed, the individual’s information is forwarded to his/her local County Department of Job & Family Services (CDJFS) office for a financial eligibility determination.
 Once the CDJFS office determines that the applicant’s income is within limits, the applicant is then enrolled in the RSS Program.

 *Please note that these figures are estimates and final financial eligibility is determined by the local CDJFS office.

 Enrolled consumers may choose to live in Adult Care Facilities (including Adult Family and Group Homes) or Adult Foster Homes currently licensed by OhioMHAS.
 They may also choose to live in Residential Care Facilities or Assisted Living licensed by the Ohio Department of Health (ODH).
-Please follow the below links for listings of RSS-eligible community residences for new applicants and individuals currently enrolled in the program.
+Please follow the below links for listings of RSS-eligible living arrangements for new applicants and individuals currently enrolled in the program.

-*Please note the listed residences may choose not to accept residents who receive RSS benefits.
-Please confirm with the home operator prior to selecting a residence.
+*Please note the listed community residences may choose not to accept residents who receive RSS benefits.
+Please confirm with the home operator prior to selecting a living arrangement.

 Individuals may submit RSS applications, but frequently legal guardians, discharge planners, and case managers submit applications on behalf of interested consumers.
 Please complete the following forms and submit all requested documents via fax to 1-614-485-9747: